Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 ## Authentication verifies who you are (like typing your password), while Authorization checks what permissions you have.
 Together, they ensure Authenticity, proving that a user or system is genuine and completely trustworthy.

+##  Non-Repudiation: This is used to ensure that communication between sender and receiver cannot be refuted.